chrishoward-au/Architect/readme.txt

 = 1.5.19 =
 * ADDED: Option to Shrink to fit image limits in Image cropping.
 * ADDED: Packed Masonry option.
 Works best with image galleries using the above Shrink option.
+* CHANGED: Setting "Feature as thumbnail" width to zero will use image at actual size.
+This is only valid when feature is shown in the content.

 = 1.5.18 =
 * FIXED: Sometimes strtotime returns wrong timestamp if there is commas in the date string